 - The more tacit knowledge employees share about how to write the best proposal, the better the proposals will get (and all without adding any additional process controls).

 The beauty of creating a culture of innovation is that it builds on itself.
 At first, it’s likely only a brave few will submit proposals.
 But as other employees see proposals being chosen and implemented, their wheels will begin turning.
 They’ll see a whole new world of possibility.
 And your company, product, and—ultimately—your customer will be all the better for it.

 An invitation for ideation

-With Tempus Resource’s project/proposal intake workflow capability, anyone can propose an idea without needing a user license.
 As a former portfolio manager, I’ve always said that I’d take a project proposal from anyone with a good idea.
 My assumption has always been that if I designed the input form correctly, I’d instantly know by the information (or lack thereof) included on the form whether the idea was ready for serious consideration.
-This fact would give me the ability to either return it as incomplete or, if something about it hits my Spidey senses, talk to the requester myself.

 Software that supports growth and innovation

-Today, we know that isn’t true.
 Today, software systems are increasingly designed to support an organization through its evolutionary process, from starting as a beginner to becoming a proficient expert.
-Every company is unique, and every company (based on ten years of experience with the Gartner PPM maturity model) has things it does uncommonly well and things it’s poor at.
+After all, every company is unique.
+And based on ten years of experience with the Gartner PPM maturity model, I can also tell you that every company has things it does uncommonly well and things it’s poor at.

-This flexibility means that a company at a Level 1 resource management maturity (based on how well they do capacity planning) doesn’t have to wait until they get to Level 3 or Level 4 to start an innovation process.
-All the features of the product are available at any time, so companies never have to wait to start building a culture of problem-solving and creativity.
+The goal should be that a company at a Level 1 resource management maturity doesn’t have to wait until they get to Level 3 or Level 4 to start an innovation process.
+With Tempus Resource, for example, all the features of the product are available at any time.
+By encouraging open innovation at any level of resource management maturity, companies never have to wait to start building a culture of problem-solving and creativity.